logicplace/pm-dev-docs/hardware/cpu/io.md

 This input is a cartridge-defined input, essentially.
 A cartridge can decide what it means.
 It can be polled or handled by interrupt.

 No commercial game uses this pin for anything.
-Several flash cards have this pin connected such that it could be driven to do something with custom firmware, but no existing firmware drives it for any purpose.
+The [PM2040](../flash_carts/pm2040.md#cartridge-irq) has this pin connected such that it could be driven to do something with custom firmware, but no existing firmware drives it for any purpose.

-TODO: info on how to drive it for certain flash cards
+The [DITTO mini](../flash_carts/ditto.md), [PokMini](../flash_carts/pokmini.md), [PokeCard 512](../flash_carts/pokecard.md), and [Leon·DIY](../flash_carts/other.md#leon-diy) do not have any trace to this pin.
+Unconfirmed for other flash carts.

 See also: [interrupt][K10i], [registers][K10r]